Business Flows

 - Added another

-method in which you can omit the technical failure mapping and allow it to be thrown as anException
+joinmethod in which you can omit the technical failure mapping and allow it to be thrown as anException - Reduced visibility of methods that should have been

 private